Register a death

 You normally need to register a death within five days.
 If the coroner is involved it may take longer.

-- Book an appointment online to register a death
+You can book an appointment to register a death online.

 - Telephone: 0300 123 7037

 - Find your nearest register office

 Your appointment will take around half an hour.

 There is no charge to register a death.